-Not only is he prolific, he’s protected by a higher source.
+Not only is he prolific, but he’s also protected by a higher source.
 Or, rather, his Ganeshas are protected.
 Actually, one of his drawing books is badly worn away from critters.
 The edges of dozens of pages are frayed.
-Yet, Vijay smiles as he says no mouse has never touched the images of Ganesha.
+Yet, Vijay smiles as he says no mouse has ever touched the images of Ganesha.

 His personal collection of Ganesha and other deities, on paper and stone, he estimates at more than 51,000.